How to Grow Escallonia

 Where to plant Escallonia

 The point to note when growing Escallonia is that it is slightly tender, which means it is not suitable for cold or exposed gardens.
-Escallonia is often described as H4 hardy,(what does frost hardy mean?) which is hardy in most of the UK as -5-10 degrees.
-In reality, most Escallonia are not fully hardy, which means it is best to check the variety carefully and all are best grown in a sheltered spot.
+Escallonia is described as H4 hardy,(what does frost hardy mean?) which is hardy in most of the UK as -5-10 degrees.
+In reality, although hardy, all varieties are best grown in a sheltered spot.
 In a bad winter Escallonia can suffer with die back on the leaves and scorching.
+The one thing Escallonia will not tolerate is winter wet.
+If the soil is heavy, or clay, it will need to be improved with organic matter.

-Escallonia are best planted in full sun into good, well-drained soil away from cold winds.
+Escallonia is best planted in full sun into good, well-drained soil away from cold winds.
+Escallonia will flower and tolerate dappled/light shade as long as light levels are good.
 Escallonia is trouble free, requiring no maintenance.
+As with all newly planted shrubs, water, water and water again until the roots are down and can absorb water for themselves.

 How to prune Escallonia

-Escallonia is low maintenance and does not require annual pruning.
-If pruning is needed, timing is important.
-Do not prune in the spring as you risk cutting off the branches with the embryo flowers, and so it will not flower that year.
-It can be tempting to take the secateurs to the garden in the spring, but Escallonias and spring flowering shrubs are pruned after flowering, which is early summer.
+It can be tempting to take the secateurs to the garden in the spring.
+Escallonias and all spring flowering shrubs should only be pruned after flowering, later in the summer.
 Either do not prune it or prune it with just a light shearing after flowering in late summer.

 Escallonia grows to around 3m with 2.5m spread.
-This means if you are growing Escallonia as a hedge, and it is a very popular hedging plant, shrubs need to be planted about 45 cms apart.
-If the Escallonia has outgrown its allotted space it is possible to prune it harder to re shape and reduce in size.
+This means if you are growing Escallonia as a hedge (and it is a popular hedging plant,) shrubs need to be planted about 45 cms apart.
+If the Escallonia has outgrown its allotted space, it is possible to prune it harder to re shape and reduce in size.
 If an Escallonia has got out of hand, it will respond to hard pruning, although it may not flower the year after pruning it will recover.

 Which variety of Escallonia are best?